ayunav/MeetupOrganizer/README.md

 # Meetup Organizer
-📲 An iOS app for meetup goers that extends native Meetup app's functionality.
+📲 An iOS app for meetup goers, hosts, and organizers that extends native Meetup app's functionality and lets you upload photos to meetup events.